Get thicker, fuller hair with dermatologist developed treatments

 Published 06/12/2021

-Minoxidil was first designed to manage hypertension (high blood pressure).
+But minoxidil wasn’t always a renowned hair loss drug.
+It was actually first developed to manage hypertension (high blood pressure).
 So how did we get from blood pressure to hair loss?

-Minoxidil acts as a vasodilator, which means it widens blood vessels and improves blood flow.
-This lowers blood pressure, but it also brings oxygen and nutrients to hair follicles to help kick dormant (resting) hair into the anagen (growth) phase.
+Minoxidil acts as a vasodilator, meaning it widens blood vessels and improves blood flow.
+This brings more oxygen and nutrients to hair follicles to help kick dormant (resting) hair into the anagen (growth) phase.
+Researchers believe this is one of the ways it works to promote hair growth in people with pattern hair loss.

-As noted, topical minoxidil is currently the only FDA-approved hair loss treatment for women.
-Clinical trials show that minoxidil can be used for other types of hair loss, including telogen effluvium — a temporary hair shedding usually caused by stress, shock, or illness.
+Minoxidil can potentially benefit other types of hair loss, including prolonged telogen effluvium — a temporary form of hair shedding usually caused by stress, shock, or illness.

-According to the American Academy of Dermatology (AAS), you should notice hair regrowth after six to 12 months of using minoxidil.
-But you need to use it consistently to get the results you want.
+According to the American Academy of Dermatology Association, many users notice hair regrowth after six to 12 months of using minoxidil.
+Consistency is key.

-Minoxidil is a great choice for women experiencing hair loss, as it’s mostly safe and effective.
+Minoxidil is a great choice for women experiencing hair loss, as it’s generally considered safe and effective.
 But, as with all medications, it does carry a risk of certain side effects.

-Keep reading for a rundown of Rogaine for women side effects and generic minoxidil side effects women should look out for.
+Keep reading for a rundown of potential minoxidil for women side effects to look out for.

 If you’re interested in trying minoxidil or are concerned about the minoxidil side effects women might experience, the first step is to understand the different forms of the medication and how they’re used.